pp3345/Pancake/README.md

 ## Bundled init script

-Pancake now has an official init script for Debian GNU/Linux (and Debian-derived distributions like Ubuntu or Raspbian) bundled.
+Pancake has an official init script for Debian GNU/Linux (and Debian-derived distributions like Ubuntu or Raspbian) bundled.
 The script is located in the main directory of Pancake.
 Run the following commands to use it:

     cd <PancakeDirectory>